 All tissue sections were examined at high power (400X) with a light microscope (Leitz Laborlux K).
 The same microscope was used for all microscopy.
 A 100 square Leitz eyepiece graticule was used to assist counting of cells.
 The area of the high power field of view (HPF) was determined using a stage micrometer (Olympus).
-Ten high power fields, each with an area of 0.15 mm were examined on each tissue section, to give a total cell count for 1.5 mm per site.
+Ten high power fields, each with an area of 0.15 mm2 were examined on each tissue section, to give a total cell count for 1.5 mm2 per site.
 Each of the 10 HPFs examined included the surface epithelium.
-The first high power fields were chosen by sequentially skipping over 2-3 high power fields.
+The first high power field examined on each slide was chosen close to one edge of the tissue.
+Subsequent fields were chosen by sequentially skipping over 2-3 high power fields.
 Areas with missing epithelium or artefactual damage were avoided.
 When examining uterine tissues, cell counts were performed in areas of glandular endometrium and caruncles were avoided.